tchajed/sys-verif-fa25/docs/assignments/assignment1.md

 Software Foundations is written as a Coq file per chapter, with places for you to fill in your answers.
 You should do the exercises in the sys-verif-fa24-proofs repo by filling out the missing definitions and proofs in the three chapter files in `src/software_foundations/`, `Basics.v`, `Induction.v`, and `Logic.v`.
 You should also read the chapters, either online or within VS Code (the HTML version is a nice rendering of the Coq sources).

-Most of these chapters is assigned, but there are a few optional parts:
+Most of these chapters is assigned (including the exercises marked "optional" in the text), but there are a few optional parts:

 - Basics:
   - You can skip the "Fixpoints and Structural Recursion" section.